williamyang1991/Rerender_A_Video/README.md

 #### Loose cross-frame attention
 By using cross-frame attention in less layers, our results will better match the input video, thus reducing ghosting artifacts caused by inconsistencies.
-This feature can be activated by an option `loose_cfatnn=True` in `/src/controller.py` Line 24-25
+This feature can be activated by setting `loose_cfattn` in config file.
+See `config/real2sculpture_loose_cfattn.json`.

 #### FreeU
 [FreeU](https://github.com/ChenyangSi/FreeU) is a method that improves diffusion model sample quality at no costs.
 We find featured with FreeU, our results will have higher contrast and saturation, richer details, and more vivid colors.
-This feature can be used by setting FreeU backbone factors and skip factors in the <a href="#option1">Advanced options for the 1st frame translation</a> for WebUI.
+This feature can be used by setting FreeU backbone factors and skip factors in the <a href="#option1">Advanced options for the 1st frame translation</a> for WebUI or setting `freeu_args` for script (see `config/real2sculpture_freeu.json`).

 ## Citation